Vegetable Oil Substitutes for Brownies

 Applesauce in a jar

-Opt for unsweetened applesauce and you’ll have fudgy brownies that are a little friendlier on a budget!
+Opt for unsweetened applesauce or make quick homemade applesauce, and you’ll have fudgy brownies that are a little friendlier on a budget!
 Making for an excellent binding agent and adding just a hint of apple flavor (but not one that overpowers the chocolate) be sure to adjust the amount of sugar in your recipe, as applesauce contains natural sugars.

 Ingredients and Measurements: Use ¾ cup of applesauce for every 1 cup of vegetable oil.